-You can contact Molecular Devices Technical Support by submitting a support request through the Molecular Devices Knowledge Base at mdc.custhelp.com.
+To contact Molecular Devices Technical Support, submit a support request through the Molecular Devices Knowledge Base at support.moleculardevices.com.

 You can also submit a support request by phone.
 For regional support contact information, go to www.moleculardevices.com/contact.